 Best Honor 10 deals

-The Honor 10 offers heaps for its asking price, cementing its position as one of the best affordable flagship phones available - the likes of which ought to draw away some potential OnePlus 6 customers.
+The Honor 10 offers heaps for its asking price, cementing its position as one of the best affordable flagship phones available - the likes of which ought to draw away some potential OnePlus 6 customers who are lured in by Honor's spangly two-tone design.

 That said, sometimes the Honor 10 bites off a little more than it can chew.
 The under-the-glass fingerprint scanner looks great and sounds like a futuristic proposition, but doesn't work as well as other current solutions.
 The presence of the notch on the screen will also divide opinion.
-And the battery life has been a little up and down in our week-long experience, but did eventually settle down.
+And the battery life was a little up and down at the beginning of our use with the phone.

 Where the Honor 10 gets things right, however, it gets them really right.
 For a sub-£400 phone it looks fantastic, is a pleasure to use thanks to the elongated screen aspect ratio, there's heaps of power on board to make light of any task, while the dual camera setup and AI Camera make photography easy.

 Honor has been gaining traction in the affordable flagship space for good reason and the Honor 10 represents exactly why.
 You'll struggle to find a better phone at this price.
-Sounds like it's your move, OnePlus...
+Although with the OnePlus 6 just a little more cash, well, it's a tough decision: the Honor is more colourful by design; the OnePlus arguably even more flagship overall.